coins/research/notes/stealth-address.md

 ```
 Alice sends Bitcoins from her key `A` to the stealth key `C`.

-(Side note: Actually the bitcoin's are sent to the corresponding *address*)
+(Side note: Actually the bitcoins are sent to the corresponding *address*)

 ### Receiving
 Bob scans every transaction in the blockchain.